OpenSourceBrain/OSB_Documentation/contents/Help/02_Creating_Your_Own_Project.md

 <code>github:[path]</code>
 <code>bitbucket:[path]</code>

 This will retrieve the file content and display it in the OSB wiki page.
-This allows a single file in your repo (e.g. the main README) to be the master copy of the documentation for your project.
+This allows a single file in your repo (e.g. the main README) to be the master copy of the documentation for your project, and to make that accessible to someone browsing the project on OSB.

 ###### Example:
 <code>github:help/readme.md</code>